Python¶

 take down your whole stack:

-$ cd ~/IOTstack $ docker-compose down
+$ cd ~/IOTstack $ docker-compose down -

 terminate the python container

-$ cd ~/IOTstack $ docker-compose down python
+$ cd ~/IOTstack $ docker-compose down pythonsee also if downing a container doesn't work

 starting the Python service¶